Religion and drugs: Christianity

 Many Christian denominations disapprove of the use of most illicit drugs.
 Many denominations permit the moderate use of socially and legally acceptable drugs like alcohol, caffeine and tobacco.
 Some Christian denominations permit smoking tobacco, while others disapprove of it.
-Many denominations do not have any official stance on drug use, some more-recent, Pseudo-Christian denominations (e.g. Mormons, and Jehovah’s Witnesses) discourage or prohibit the use of any of these substances.
+Many orthodox or protestant denominations do not have any official stance on drug use, while other Christian denominations (e.g. The Church of Jesus Christ of Latter-day Saints, and Jehovah's Witnesses) discourage or prohibit the use of any of these substances.

 In the Eucharist, wine represents (or among Christians who believe in some form of Real Presence, like the Catholic, Lutheran and Orthodox churches, actually is) the blood of Christ.
 Lutherans believe in the real presence of the body and blood of Christ in the Eucharist, that the body and blood of Christ are "truly and substantially present in, with and under the forms." of the consecrated bread and wine (the elements), so that communicants orally eat and drink the holy body and blood of Christ Himself as well as the bread and wine (cf. Augsburg Confession, Article 10) in this Sacrament.
-The Lutheran doctrine of the Real Presence is more accurately and formally known as "the Sacramental Union."
+The Lutheran doctrine of the Real Presence is more accurately and formally known as "the Sacramental Union".
 It has been inaccurately called "consubstantiation", a term which is specifically rejected by most Lutheran churches and theologians.

 On the other hand, some Protestant Christian denominations, such as Baptists and Methodists associated with the temperance movement, encourage or require teetotalism, as well as abstinence from cultivating and using tobacco.
 In some Protestant denominations, grape juice or non-alcoholic wine is used in place of wine in the administration of Holy Communion.

 Conservative Anabaptist denominations, such as the Dunkard Brethren Church, teach:

 The best-known Western prohibition against alcohol happened in the United States in the 1920s, where concerned prohibitionists were worried about its dangerous side effects.
 However, the demand for alcohol remained and criminals stepped in and created the supply.
 The consequences of organized crime and the popular demand for alcohol led to alcohol being legalized again.

 The Seventh-day Adventist Church is supportive of scientific medicine.
 It promotes eradication of illicit drug use and promotes abstinence against tobacco and alcohol., and promotes a measured and balanced approach to use of both medicinal drugs as well as natural remedies (which it neither discourages or prohibits), promotes the control of medicines that may be abused, and promotes vaccination and immunization.